 An applicant for a new water use permit must provide reasonable assurances that the proposed withdrawal of water will not cause an unmitigated adverse impact on an adjacent land use existing at the time of the permit application.

 An applicant for renewal of a water use permit must provide reasonable assurances that the continued withdrawal of water will not cause an unmitigated adverse impact on an adjacent land use existing at the time of the permit application.
-In determining whether the continued withdrawal will cause an unmitigated adverse impact on an adjacent previous permit cycle.
+In determining whether the continued withdrawal will cause an unmitigated adverse impact on an adjacent land use, the District shall consider the impact evaluation made during the most recent previous permit cycle.

 An applicant proposing to modify a water use must provide reasonable assurances that the proposed withdrawal of water will not cause an unmitigated adverse impact on an adjacent land use existing at the time of the permit application.
-In determining whether the impact evaluation made during the most recent previous permit cycle.
-An applicant proposing to modify a water use must provide reasonable assurances that the proposed withdrawal of water will not cause an unmitigated adverse impact on an adjacent land use existing at the time of the permit application.
-In determining whether the modified adverse impact on an adjacent land use, the District shall consider only the proposed modification.
+In determining whether the modified withdrawal will cause an unmitigated adverse impact on an adjacent land use, the District shall consider only the proposed modification.